 Access to the railway cycling activity by public transportation is very infrequent, and a rental car makes access much easier.
 Rental car outlets can be found in Takayama, Toyama, Matsumoto and Nagoya.
 By car, the activity's starting points can be reached in about 30 minutes from central Furukawa, in about an hour from Takayama or in about 40 minutes from Hirayu.

 The Town Course starts and ends at the former Okuhida Onsen-guchi Station just outside of central Kamioka.
-The infrequent buses between Okuhida and Toyama stop at the station along the way (95 minutes, 1390 yen one way from Toyama; 50-90 minutes, 1460 yen from Hirayu; buses every 2-3 hours).
+The infrequent buses between Okuhida and Kamioka stop at the station along the way (60 minutes, 1460 yen from Hirayu; buses every 2-7 hours).
 Buses from Takayama and Furukawa run only as far as central Kamioka (80 minutes, 670 yen one way from Takayama; 45 minutes, 310 yen one way from Hida-Furukawa; buses every 1-2 hours) from where it is a ten minute taxi ride to the station (around 1500 yen one way).

 The Canyon Course starts and ends at the former Urushiyama Station in the middle of nothing.
-The infrequent buses between Okuhida and Toyama stop at the nearby Nabetani bus stop along the way (70 minutes, 1390 yen one way from Toyama; 2 hours, 1460 yen from Hirayu, buses every 2-3 hours).
-Alternatively, the stop is also served by local buses between Inotani and Kamioka (15-20 minutes, 200 yen one way from either stop; infrequent service).
-Some of these buses also stop directly at the Gattan Go Urushiyama-eki (ガッタンゴー漆山駅) bus stop.
+The infrequent buses between Kamioka and Inotani Station stop at the Gattan Go Urushiyama-eki (ガッタンゴー漆山駅) bus stop along the way (15-20 minutes, 200 yen one way from either stop; buses every 2-5 hours).